IV boss warns of creeping deindustrialization

 The approval procedures, which take far too long in Austria, especially from the industry’s point of view, are also a long-running issue.
 This poses great dangers in achieving the climate goals, which, according to Knill, the IV absolutely supports.
 Here too, politicians must act quickly if the Austro climate targets are not to be missed, even though projects are in the public interest.
 This also worked in Germany with Green government participation, said Knill, referring to LNG terminals and pipelines that were quickly built during the energy crisis.

 There, priority was given in the procedures between climate, environmental and species protection.
 “In Austria, everything has to be brought together.”
 The Location Development Act actually offers the possibility of quicker procedures, but these are just not being used.
-This is covered by the climate goals for 2030, it is about achieving important intermediate goals that immediately need faster procedures on the way to climate neutrality.
+This is covered by the climate goals for 2030, it is regarding achieving important intermediate goals that immediately need faster procedures on the way to climate neutrality.

 “We are extremely concerned that the goals cannot be achieved due to the time factor,” said Knill.
 “But that is due to politicians not taking action and not the industry.”
 This is also one of the many points on which the IV president warns of creeping deindustrialization in his conversation with the APA.
 Because this doesn’t happen with a single bang.